jiinjeong/CSVolunteer/README.md

     * If an element has inherited conflicting styles from different parent elements, it will not necessarily follow the rule that is lower-down in the code.
 Rather, it will follow the rule of its more "direct ancestor": the parent element in which it is nested with fewer layers of depth.
       * In the example from above, the paragraph is nested two layers deep in the body, but only one layer deep in the division.
 Therefore, it is a more direct descendant of the division.
 It will be blue.
   * To see examples of how the cascade resolves conflicting CSS rules on a webpage, please see the Lesson 13 [HTML file](HTMLCSS/Lessons/014_Cascade.html) and [CSS file](HTMLCSS/Lessons/014_Cascade.css).
+* **Inherit**
+  * Some CSS properties can have a value of `inherit`.
+    * These properties include font size, family, font weight, color, background color, text decoration, text transformation, and others.
+  * When we give an element a property with a value of `inherit`, the computer takes the value of the property that the element has inherited and applies it directly to the element.
+    * As a result, the style has a specificity commensurate to the selector.
+It is less likely to be overwritten by conflicting styles or default browser styles.
+      * In contrast, inherited styles have a specificity of 0.
 #### Week 8
 * **Website Structure**
   * Pretty soon, we will turn your webpage into a website by linking it to other webpages.
 But first, we need to understand how a website is structured.